Detailed Explanation of Advanced Settings

 Identify scene switches

-To avoid the jelly effect when switching scenes during frame filling, it is recommended to enable transition recognition.
+To avoid the jelly effect when switching scenes during VFI, it is recommended to enable scene detection.

-After checking the Enable Transition Recognition option, the default value for the parameter below is usually 12; if you find that the final exported video is rather choppy, you can consider adjusting it to 15; if you find that there is a significant amount of jelly effect, you can consider adjusting the parameter value to 9, and the range of the parameter value is typically between 9 and 15.
+After enabling the scene detection option, the default value for the parameter below is usually 12; if you find that the final exported video is rather choppy, you can consider adjusting it to 15; if you find that there is a significant amount of jelly effect, you can consider adjusting the parameter value to 9, and the range of the parameter value is typically between 9 and 15.

 As shown in the picture: jelly produced by missed judgment in transition